PlummersSoftwareLLC/NightDriverStrip/README.md

 ## What NightDriverStrip is

 NightDriverStrip is a source code package for building a flash program that you upload to the [ESP32 microcontroller](https://en.wikipedia.org/wiki/ESP32).
 It can drive up to 8 channels of WS2812B style LEDs connected to the chip pins and display fancy colors and patterns and designs on them.
 There are numerous effects built in that can be configured to be shown on the LED strip, including audio/music/beat-reactive effects for modules equipped with a microphone.
-It can also optionally receive color data for the LEDs in a simple LZ-compressed (or noncompressed) format over a TCP/IP socket that is opened by default on port 49152.
+It can also optionally receive color data for the LEDs in a simple LZ-compressed (or non-compressed) format over a TCP/IP socket that is opened by default on port 49152.
 The ESP32 keeps its clock in sync using NTP.

 More recently, a web installer has been added to the project with which most of the NightDriver projects can be flashed on supported devices, using nothing but a web browser.
-Please refer to the section called [Using the Web Installer](#using-the-web-installer) if this is how you'd like to get started.
+Please refer to the next section if this is how you'd like to get started.

 ## Using the Web Installer

+### Introduction

 A web application has been made available that can be used to install the majority of NightDriver projects on supported devices.
 This will allow you to quickly flash a project on your ESP32 device, have it connect to WiFi and start using it without immediately having to work with the source code.

 Note that the installer requires a browser that supports Web Serial.
 At the time of writing, browsers that include such support are recent versions of Chrome, Edge and Opera.

+### (Re)flashing your device with the Web Installer

 Please follow these steps to flash and, if supported, set up WiFi on your device: